peterldowns/pgtestdb/README.md

 large amount of logic in Postgres that is hard to mock anyway.

 ## How does this play out in a real company?
-At [Pipe](https://pipe.com), we had thousands of tests using a similar package to get template-based databases for each test.
-The whole test suite an in under a few minutes on reasonably-priced CI machines, and individual packages/tests ran fast enough on local development machines that developers were happy to add new database-backed tests without worrying about the cost.
+[Pipe](https://pipe.com) had thousands of tests using a similar package to get template-based databases for each test.
+The whole test suite ran in under a few minutes on reasonably-priced CI machines, and individual packages/tests ran fast enough on local development machines that developers were happy to add new database-backed tests without worrying about the cost.

 I believe that testdb and a ram-backed Postgres server is fast enough to be worth it.
-If you try it out and don't think so, please open an issue &mdash; I'd be very interested to see if we can make it work for you, too.
+If you try it out and don't think so, please open an issue &mdash;
+I'd be very interested to see if I can make it work for you, too.

 ## How can I contribute?